1 Introduction

 match the specified pattern.
 The first non-matching node will stop

-.
-The while
+this stx:process-siblings.
+The while attribute

-defaults to node()
+defaults to node().

-The optional until
+The optional until attribute takes a

 pattern and